amankrsingh1812/OS-LAB/OS Lab 4/report.md

 **Note -** Refer to file `README.txt` for instructions describing how to run test code.

-Given script was used to create two virtual disk images and installs zfs on each of them, one with compression enabled and one with disabled resp.
+Given script was used to create two virtual disk images and installs `ZFS` on each of them, one with compression enabled and one with disabled resp.

 ```sh
 truncate -s 256M ~/zfs_compress.img